Kirk Douglas looked built for conflict long before he became famous for playing men in the middle of it.

 By the time Douglas received the AFI Life Achievement Award in 1991 and the Academy's Honorary Award in 1996, the usual career narrative was already settled.
 He had been a star for decades.
 He had given canonical performances.
 He had survived longer than most of his cohort.

-But the Academy's wording from the 1996 ceremony is worth lingering over.
-It honored him not just for longevity or fame, but for being a "creative and moral force" in film.
+But the Academy's wording from the 1996 ceremony deserves attention.
+It honored him for longevity, fame, and for being a "creative and moral force" in film.
 That phrase is unusually pointed.
 It suggests that Douglas's importance was not reducible to box office or craft alone.
 People remembered the choices around the work as much as the work itself.

 That memory held even late in life, when the public often encountered him as an elder statesman rather than an active leading man.
 After his stroke in 1995, he wrote candidly about recovery and aging, and he kept turning public recognition into institutional support, including the fellowship he endowed at the AFI Conservatory.